Our very own Katie Wilson gives her take on this year’s Super Bowl commercial highlights.

 “For this particular message, it is a strategic choice for us.
 It’s such a big audience and we want to celebrate the diversity of that audience,” he said.

-On the other hand you have the Ram Trucks commercial which struck a nerve with many folks.
+On the other hand you have the Dodge RAM commercial which struck a nerve with many folks.
 To the company’s credit, they did have permission from the King estate to use his speech.
 However, for many, the ad and the following explanation for using it rang false.

 “In the spirit of Dr. Martin Luther King, Jr., Ram truck owners also believe in a life of serving others.
 They serve because they’re driven by a higher calling.
 They serve because they feel a shared responsibility and commitment to their family and community.
 They serve because they’re men and women of their word.
 They serve because they know the world could use a little more kindness.”